 What separates the Stanford Golf Camps from the others are the coaches who actively teach and oversee the day to day operations.
 The coaches and staff are recognized leaders in the golf world which is backed up by their accomplishments.

 “Stanford University and its men’s golf program are two things that I am very proud to be a part of,” Ray says.
-“The history of our program, the beautiful setting of the Stanford campus, the education that a student-athlete receives, the facilities we have at our disposal, and the people that make Stanford what it is are all things that I look forward to experiencing every day of the week."
+“The history of our program, the beautiful setting of the Stanford campus, the education that a student-athlete receives, the facilities we have at our disposal, and the people that make Stanford what it is are all things that I look forward to experiencing every day of the week.

 See Lauren Dobashi's Biography via Stanford Athletics

-The 2016-17 season marks the fourth for assistant coach Lauren Dobashi, who joined the Stanford program in the summer of 2013.
+The 2018-19 season marks the sixth for Lauren Dobashi, who was promoted to associate head coach in 2018.
+She joined the Stanford program as an assistant coach in the summer of 2013.